 - ½ teaspoon kosher salt, to taste

 - 1 green onion, roughly chopped

-- 1/2 cup olive oil
+- ½ cup extra virgin olive oil

-- 2 tablespoons lemon juice
+- 2 tablespoon lemon juice

 - Drain the sunflower seeds and add to the bowl of a food processor.

-- If it won't process, slowly start adding the sundried tomato water to get things moving.
+- Now, add the remainder of ingredients except for the water the tomatoes were soaking in, and turn the food processor on.
+If it won't process, slowly start adding the sundried tomato water to get things moving.

-- Add 1/4 cup of the liquid at a time, until it reaches your desired consistency (I ended up adding 1/2 cup total).
+- Add ¼ cup of the liquid at a time, until it reaches your desired consistency (I ended up adding ½ cup total).

 - Taste, and add more salt or lemon juice as needed.